Rodgerss111/Rodgerss111/README.md

 👨‍💻 Who is the Pilot?

-I am a Computer Engineering Student who refuses to let code stay trapped on a screen.
-I specialize in Embedded Systems, meaning I build bridges between the digital logic and the physical world.
+I am a Computer Engineering Student specializing in Embedded Systems, focused on architecting solutions that bridge the gap between digital logic and physical hardware environments.

 🛠️ The Arsenal (Tech Stack)